Skip to main content

 Individual Support Plan: A form completed by a volunteer alongside a young person and their family to provide reasonable adjustments and plan a programme of care.
 This might include intimate or personal care in the planning.
 Full guidance is provided alongside examples for volunteers of completed Individual Support Plans

-Care Plan: A form completed by the section leader and designated carer to record care and medication given; any changes to the care or support plan; any concerns including any unusual emotional or behavioural responses.
+Care Plan: A form completed by the Section Team Leader and designated carer to record care and medication given; any changes to the care or support plan; any concerns including any unusual emotional or behavioural responses.

 Assessment: The process of meeting with parents and a young person to create the plan.
 For more information read section 4 of this policy.